ministryofjustice/iis/README.md

 # SSO

 Unless AUTHENTICATION_ENABLED is false, the service requires users to authenticate via MOJ SSO.
-Supply the required environment variables.
-With authentication off, eg i dev, a default test user profile is used and access is open.
+Supply the required environment variables to direct to the appropriate SSO server.

+With authentication off, eg in dev, a default test user profile is used and access is open.

 For development, you may wish to run IIS_MOCK_SSO which can be found in GitHub.

 # Environment variables